MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-steps-navigation.md

 ms.custom: bap-template #Required; don't change.
 ---

-# Business processes, steps, and how to find things
+# Understand concepts and terminology used in the Dynamics 365 business process guide

 This article describes terminology, concepts, and abbreviations that are used throughout the [Dynamics 365 business process guide](overview.md).